 - Opt for colorful bird feeders, or add colored ribbons or artificial flowers to decorate feeders.

-- Paint other yard objects in bright colors, such as pots, benches, trellises or arbors.
+- Paint other yard objects in bright colors, such as pots, benches, trellises, or arbors.

-- Choose decorative items with touches of color birds will find attractive, such as walkway accent stones, wind chimes, statues or other novelties.
+- Choose decorative items with touches of color birds will find attractive, such as walkway accent stones, wind chimes, statues, or other novelties.

 It does not take much color to attract birds, but be sure the colorful accents will be visible from the sky.
 A beautiful piece of color hidden under a thick tree or deep inside bushes will not attract as many birds as one that will be visible as they fly nearby.
-Similarly, avoid colorful objects that move frequently, such as spinning pinwheels, flags or windsocks, because the constant movement can scare away birds.
+Similarly, avoid colorful objects that move frequently, such as spinning pinwheels, flags, or windsocks, because the constant movement can scare away birds.
 Color placed near bird feeding stations or bird baths can be more effective because it will help lead the birds to items they need, and once they find those resources, they will be more likely to stay.

 Keeping Color in Perspective

-While color can attract birds to the backyard, it is important to understand that color alone will not keep birds visiting.
-Use color to catch birds' attention, but provide good food, fresh water, secure shelter, nesting sites and bird-friendly landscaping to encourage birds to stay.
+While color can attract birds to the yard, it is important to understand that color alone will not keep birds visiting.
+Use color to catch birds' attention, but provide good food, fresh water, secure shelter, nesting sites, and bird-friendly landscaping to encourage birds to stay.
 Once birds find your colorful, bird-friendly yard, you'll discover that their plumage adds an even more welcome touch of color to the landscape.